-Dave LaHote, David Meier, Ernie Richardson, Joe Murli, Karl Ohaus, Michael Hoseus & Tracey Richardson
+Dave LaHote, David Meier, Ernie Richardson, Joe Murli, Karl Ohaus, Michael Hoseus, Tom Shuker & Tracey Richardson

 By Robert Martichenko

 It was six minutes after our first accelerator pitch day ended that I knew something was very wrong.

 For the past three months, my team members and I at Project Repat had been refining, throwing out, recycling, editing, changing, ad libbing pitch decks of our business.
 Now pitch day had come, and the money train was supposed to zip in and take us along for the ride.
 We’d never have to worry about money anymore, we thought.
 All we had to do was ask for 500K, and it would show up.
 We were wrong.

 We were broke and about to go out of business.
 We had spent the last few months in the land of milk and investment honey (San Francisco) playing a game of real life LinkedIn profile views, jumping from one mentor who could potentially give us money after pitch day to the next.
 Instead of honing in on our value to customers and figuring out our supply chain (in case we actually found those customers), we were trying to use our slides as the product people wanted.
 For a consumer good business selling a product, we were totally out of our league.